Viviota/LabVIEW-HttpClient-NET/README.md

 This is currently written in LabVIEW 2018 for convenience, however it should be backwards compatible, and has been tested with both 32/64 bit versions of LabVIEW.

 The "REST Client_NET.lvlib" library contained in this class is designed to be a subclass for the JKI REST Client Library.
+Without that dependency, that particular library will be broken.

 Additional documentation to follow.